THE ANGLICAN RITE OF THE UNIVERSAL CHURCH

 A restoration of the PRE-Reformation English Catholic Church made relevant to the modern era

-Holy Roman Church of the English Rite is an autonomous and
+Old Holy Roman Church of the English Rite is sovereign independent Old

 Patriarchate with Anglican patrimony descended from the Roman Catholic See of Utrecht.